Weathering steel: Uses

+Use in contemporary art

-Weathering steel is popularly used in outdoor sculptures for its distressed antique appearance.
-One example is the large Chicago Picasso sculpture, which stands in the plaza of the Daley Center Courthouse in Chicago, which is also constructed of weathering steel.
-Other examples include Barnett Newman's Broken Obelisk; several of Robert Indiana's Numbers sculptures and his original Love sculpture; numerous works by Richard Serra; the Alamo sculpture in Manhattan, NY; the Barclays Center, Brooklyn, New York; the Angel of the North, Gateshead; and Broadcasting Tower at Leeds Beckett University.
+Weathering steel is popularly used in outdoor sculptures for its distinctive rust-like appearance, which develops as a stable protective patina.
+This process gives the works a “distressed” or antique quality that evolves over time.
+A notable early example is the Chicago Picasso, located in the plaza of the Daley Center Courthouse, itself constructed of weathering steel.
+Other major examples include Broken Obelisk by Barnett Newman, several of Robert Indiana’s Numbers sculptures and his original Love sculpture, numerous works by Richard Serra, the Alamo in Manhattan, the Angel of the North in Gateshead, Ribbons by Pippa Hale in Leeds, and the Broadcasting Tower at Leeds Beckett University.

+Since the 1960s, artists and architects have not only valued weathering steel for its durability, but also embraced the oxidation process as an aesthetic and symbolic element.
+Sculptors such as Eduardo Chillida, Bernard Venet, and Mauro Staccioli have created monumental works in Corten steel where the evolving patina is integral to the artwork’s meaning.